metabrainz/design-system/README.md

 - [Contriubting Guidelines](#)

 ## Contribute
-Work in Progress.Coming soon.We will keep you updated. :blush:
+Work in Progress.
+Coming soon.
+We will keep you updated. :blush: